Prilosec is an acid reducer that alleviates a variety of conditions relevant to dogs, including excess stomach acidity.

 Can I Give My Dog Prilosec?
 Answer: Yes, but a diagnosis comes first

 Only administer Omeprazole to a pet if you’ve already gotten a diagnosis.

 This acid pump inhibitor drug may do more harm than good.
 An example would be if your dog has undiagnosed kennel cough.
-Risks associated with Prilosec increase if Fido is taking other medications.
+Risks associated with Prilosec increase if other medications are involved.
 Both Prilosec and the similar Nexium aren’t FDA-approved for dogs.
-These are just a few reasons why a vet’s assessment is needed.
+These are just a few reasons why a vet’s assessment is best.